backstage/backstage/docs/conf/defining.md

 ## Validation

-Schema can be validated using the `backstage-cli config:validate` command.
+Schemas can be validated using the `backstage-cli config:validate` command.
 If you want to validate anything else than the default `app-config.yaml`, be sure to pass in all of the configuration files as `--config <path>` options as well.

-To validate and examine the frontend configuration, use can use the `backstage-cli config:print --frontend` command.
+To validate and examine the frontend configuration, use the `backstage-cli config:print --frontend` command.
 Just like for validation you may need to pass in all files using one or multiple `--config <path>` options.

 ## Guidelines

-> Limit static configuration.
-The first question to ask is whether a particular
+> Make limited use of static configuration.
+The first question to ask is whether
-> option actually needs to be static configuration, or if it might just as well
+> a particular option actually needs to be static configuration, or if it might
-> be a TypeScript API.
-In general options that you want to be able to change for
+> just as well be a TypeScript API.
+In general, options that you want to be able
-> different deployment environments should be static configuration, while it
+> to change for different deployment environments should be static
-> should otherwise be avoided.
+> configuration, while it should otherwise be avoided.

-When defining configuration for your plugin, keep keys camelCased and stick to existing casing conventions such as `baseUrl`.
+When defining configuration for your plugin, keep keys camelCased and stick to existing casing conventions such as `baseUrl` rather than `baseURL`.

 It is also usually best to prefer objects over arrays, as it makes it possible to override individual values using separate files or environment variables.